nitin42/react-video-scroll/README.md

 ## Usage

-In order to use this component, you need to wrap the `video` element with a `source` tag under the `VideoScroll` component.
+In order to use this component, you will need to wrap the `video` element with a `source` tag under the `VideoScroll` component.

 ```js
 import React, { Component } from 'react'